 In the early 1950’s, there was only one course, the “Gunsmithing Course” and it was a total of 1250 clock hours.
 The Korean conflict in 1951 called most WWII veterans and young men to war and there were not many students enrolled.
 In fact, Mr. Thacker had just 3 students when he took control, so they decided to also operate a full-time gunshop to make ends meet.

-Based on that early experience and the networking of other gunsmiths like Mr. Howard Cambridge, one of his first instructors, Mr. Thacker decided to add an additional advanced course to the school.
-A student could take the basic course and if desired, the advanced course.
-Not long thereafter, it was found that the basic course was just not enough training and the two courses were combined into what was termed the “Master Gunsmithing Course”.
+Based on that early experience and the networking of other Gunsmiths like Mr. Howard Cambridge, one of his first instructors, Mr. Thacker decided to add an additional advanced course in 1953 to the school.
+A student could take the basic”Introductory Course” and if desired, the “Advanced Course”.
+Not long thereafter, it was found that the basic course was just not enough training and in 1957 the two courses were combined into what was termed the “Master Gunsmithing Course℠”.

 The 1970’s saw a dramatic increase in the quality of training due to the intensive hard work of Mr. Thacker to train the best gunsmiths.
 He was dubbed the “Chief” of gunsmiths by Navy Chief Petty Officer Vince McDonald, who also nicknamed the school as the “Harvard of Gunsmith Schools”.
 From that time forward, Mr. Thacker was always known as the “Chief”!

 Through those years, the Chief transformed the school into an institution that is recognized worldwide.
-Having produced hundreds of highly skilled gunsmiths, PGS has shaped and molded the Master Gunsmithing Program™ into a training program that goes above and beyond the demands of the current gunsmith industry.
+Having produced hundreds of highly skilled Gunsmiths, PGS has shaped and molded the Master Gunsmithing Program® into a training program that goes above and beyond the demands of the current Gunsmith industry.

-In 1975, George R. Thacker’s son, Mr. G. Robert “Bob” Thacker, officially joined the staff, and they worked side by side for over 30 years.
+In 1975, the “Chief’s” (George R. Thacker) son, Mr. G. Robert “Bob” Thacker, officially joined the staff, and they worked side by side for over 30 years.

 At age 12, he built his first custom 6mm Remington rifle.
 Not bad for a kid!
 During the summers of middle and high school, he built an additional two rifles and a shotgun stock.